 growth of order or information at the same time entropy is increasing.
-He pointed out that if the equilibration rate of the matter was slower than the rate of expansion, then the "negative entropy" (defined as the difference between the maximum possible entropy and the actual entropy) would increase.
+He pointed out that if the equilibration rate of the matter, the speed with which it redistributes itself randomly among all the possible states, was slower than the rate of expansion, then the "negative entropy" (defined as the difference between the maximum possible entropy and the actual entropy) would increase.
 Claude Shannon identified this negative entropy with information, though visible structural information in the universe may be less than this "potential" information.
 If everything that happens was certain to happen, as determinist philosophers claim, no new information would ever enter the universe.
 Information would be a universal constant.
 There would be "nothing new under the sun."
-Every past and future event can in principle be known (as Pierre-Simon Laplace suggested) by a super-intelligence with access to such a fixed totality of information.
+Every past and future event can in principle be known (as Gottfried Leibniz and Pierre-Simon Laplace suggested) by a super-intelligence with access to such a fixed totality of information.
 It is of the deepest philosophical significance that information is based on the mathematics of probability.
 If all outcomes were certain, there would be no “surprises” in the universe.
 Information would be conserved and a universal constant, as some mathematicians mistakenly believe.
 Information philosophy requires the ontological uncertainty and probabilistic outcomes of modern quantum physics to produce new information.
 From Newton’s time to the start of the 19th century, the Laplacian view coincided with the notion of the divine foreknowledge of an omniscient God.
 On this view, complete, perfect and constant information exists at all times that describes the designed evolution of the universe and of the creatures inhabiting the world.
 In this God’s-eye view, information is a constant of nature.
 Some mathematicians argue that information must be a conserved quantity, like matter and energy.
 They are wrong.
-In Laplace's view, information would be a constant straight line over all time, as shown in the figure.
+In Laplace's view, information would be a constant straight line over all time, as shown here.
 If information were a universal constant, there would be “nothing new under the sun.”
-Every past and future event can in principle be known by Laplace's super-intelligent demon , with its access to such a fixed totality of information.
+Every past and future event can in principle be known by Laplace's super-intelligent demon, with its access to such a fixed totality of information.
 Since William Thomson (Lord Kelvin), James Clerk Maxwell, and Ludwig Boltzmann, most physicists and astronomers have believed that the universe began with a high degree of organization or order (or information) and that it has been running down ever since.
 Hermann Helmholtz described this as the “heat death” of the universe.
 Mathematicians who are convinced that information is always conserved argue that macroscopic order is disappearing into microscopic order, but the information could in principle be recovered, if time could only be reversed.
 This raises the possibility of some connection between the increasing entropy and what Arthur Stanley Eddington called “Time’s Arrow.”
 Kelvin’s claim that information must be destroyed when entropy increases would be correct if the universe were a closed system.
 But in our open and expanding universe, Layzer showed that the maximum possible entropy is increasing faster than the actual entropy.
 The difference between maximum possible entropy and the current entropy is called negative entropy, opening the possibility for complex and stable information structures to develop.
 We can see from the figure that it is not only entropy that increases in the direction of the arrow of time, but also the information content of the universe.
 We can describe the new information as "emerging."
-Layzer showed that this standard view was wrong for our expanding universe.David Layzer is a Harvard cosmologist who in the 1960's made it clear that in an expanding universe entropy would increase, as required by the second law of thermodynamics, but that the maximum possible entropy of the universe might increase faster than the actual entropy increase, making room for the
+Layzer showed that the standard mathematician's view was wrong for our expanding universe.David Layzer was a Harvard cosmologist who in the 1960's made it clear that in an expanding universe entropy would increase, as required by the second law of thermodynamics, but that the maximum possible entropy of the universe might increase faster than the actual entropy increase, making room for the

 Roger PenroseIn his 1989 book The Emperor's New Mind, Penrose speculated on the connection between information, entropy, and the arrow of time.

 Recall that the primordial fireball was a thermal state — a hot gas in expanding thermal equilibrium.
 Recall, also, that the term 'thermal equilibrium' refers to a state of maximum entropy.
 (This was how we referred to the maximum entropy state of a gas in a box.)
 However, the second law demands that in its initial state, the entropy of our universe was at some sort of minimum, not a maximum!
 What has gone wrong?
 One 'standard' answer would run roughly as follows:Clearly, Penrose's "standard" answer is the work of David Layzer.
-Penrose met Layzer at a 1973 conference at Cornell University on the "Arrow of Time."True, the fireball was effectively in thermal equilibrium at the beginning, but the universe at that time was very tiny.
+Penrose met Layzer at a 1973 conference at Cornell University on the "Arrow of Time" organized by Thomas Gold.True, the fireball was effectively in thermal equilibrium at the beginning, but the universe at that time was very tiny.
 The fireball represented the state of maximum entropy that could be permitted for a universe of that tiny size, but the entropy so permitted would have been minute by comparison with that which is allowed for a universe of the size that we find it to be today.
 As the universe expanded, the permitted maximum entropy increased with the universe's size, but the actual entropy in the universe lagged well behind this permitted maximum.
 The second law arises because the actual entropy is always striving to catch up with this permitted maximum.